ixofoundation/ixo-cellnode/api.md

 #### List Claims by Template ID

-Returns a list of filtered claims for an entity, from a Cell Node, together with the claim status.
+Returns a list of filtered claims for an entity, from a cell node, together with the claim status.
 Claims are filtered by a template ID expected to be included in `data` as `claimTemplateId`.

 Request: